Search

 FeatureDescription

-Claude Code Integration/chrome command to test code directly in the browser
+Claude Code integration/chrome command to test code directly in the browser

-Error DetectionClaude sees client-side console errors
+Error detectionClaude sees client-side console errors

 Claude Code Integration